OpenSourceEconomics/respy/doc/source/software_engineering.rst

 * **property-based testing**

     We create random model parameterizations and estimation requests and test for a valid return of the program.
 For example, we estimate the same model specification using the parallel and scalar implementations as both results need to be identical.
 Also, we maintain a an ``f2py`` interface to ensure that core functions of our Python and Fortran implementation return the same results.
-Finally, we also upgraded the codes by the original authors and can compare the results of the ``respy`` package with their implementation for a restricted set of estimation requests that are valid for both programs.
+Finally, we also upgraded the codes by Keane and Wolpin (1994) and can compare the results of the ``respy`` package with their implementation for a restricted set of estimation requests that are valid for both programs.

 * **regression testing**